The Roll Out

 “Yes, Alvin.
 It’s me.
 You were expecting Joan of Arc?” she replies, snarkily.

-“I was expecting Director Hicks and the rest of his team.
+“We were expecting Director Hicks and the rest of his team.
 Is he there?”
 Alvindorf queries.

 “I’m afraid that Mr. Hicks was outvoted and my crew have taken his place,” Rev. Carrie replies.